livewire-group/livewire-website/site/content/services/content.md

 sections:
   - text: 'We understand brands are time poor and aim to enter new markets, though often do not have the time, understanding to master each emerging market and opportunity.'
     dark: true
-  - text: 'With this in mind, our provide our partners a range of wraparound services that ensure a cohesive digital presence, authentically engaging digital natives where they are comfortable and receptive to messaging.'
+  - text: 'With this in mind, we provide our partners a range of wraparound services that ensure a cohesive digital presence, authentically engaging digital natives where they are comfortable and receptive to messaging.'

 services:
   text: 'These services include:'